ArnoldDP/OStim-Community-Modlist/README.md

 **Disclaimer:**

-The list is currently being updated.
-If the update is not live by 23:00 MT 7/25/2023, you are allowed to shoot me
+The version out is the most up to date version of the list.

 Ace's post is a little bit outdated.
-The list is now around 290 gigs.
-Deleting the downloads folder once its installed can save around a hundred gigabytes of storage, but it still might be a bit shocking to see the difference in size.
+The list is now 317 gigs.
+Deleting the downloads folder once its installed can save 119gb of storage, but it still might be a bit shocking to see the difference in size.

 <details>
  <summary>Description</summary>